particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 ### Invoices

 We automatically include an invoice with international orders, but sometimes packages do get held up.
-The customs office should contact you about this, so let us know at orders@particle.io if you do require any additional documentation.
+The customs office should contact you about this, so let us know at orders@particle.io if you require any additional documentation.

 ## Shipping Cost

 We work hard to lower the shipping rates you see.
 If they are higher than you expected though, there are some things you can do:
 - Consolidate shipments
 - Use a slower shipping method
+- Use your own shipping account number

 All shipping prices include a handling fee.